This is my first day back writing after surgery.

 I didn’t dwell on this thought too much but it was there.

-I won’t lie, personally 2013 has been a tough year for me.
+I won’t lie, this year has been a tough year for me.
 It’s been one setback after another.
 There have been days I have floundered, fallen and failed.
 There have been days I hit rock bottom and cried myself to sleep.

 There has also been joy and happiness, caring, strength and gratitude.
 Gratitude for the people who have gotten me to this point.
 Gratitude for all of the wonderful people, moments and things in my life.